- Published on

 Enable VNC

 This is optional step if you want to use the Raspberry Pi by its GUI desktop interface.
 This desktop interface is what you'll see if you connect your Pi to the external monitor.
-Since, we don't have any monitor connected physically, we can access it remotely using VNC (Virual Network Computing).
+Since, we don't have any monitor connected physically, we can access it remotely using VNC (Virtual Network Computing).

 To enable VNC, run the following command: